Mise en place is a French culinary term that means “setting in place.”

 That’s it!
 You’ve done it!
 Go ahead and do a little happy dance, my friend, because you’ve just unpacked the secret to stress-free cooking!
 Your busy schedule, your family, and your taste buds will thank you!

 Did I miss something?
 Do you have questions about the mise en place process?
-I’m here for you in the comments section below!
+Tag me on Instagram or Facebook @plantssogood and let’s chat!